 Most know nothing about their customers

 How many times have you started a new job and within the first week you are trained and educated about the customer.
-What jobs the customer have.
+What jobs the customer has.
 What pains they want to avoid and what gains they are looking for.
-How much research material about the customer did you receive and where able to read?
+How much research material about the customer did you receive and were able to read?
 Did you read extensive buyer persona material?

 I think it is safe to assume that you most likely did not receive any training or read any material at any of your jobs.
 There is one exception.
 If you work in marketing you may have received a lot of research material with fluffy words that are hard to translate into value and action.

 To understand your customers, you need a new perspective